Pathoschild/smapi-mod-dump/source/Player Co-ordinate HUD/README.md

 ----

 ## Player Co-ordinates Mod for Stardew Valley
-All releases can be found on my [Nexus page](https://www.nexusmods.com/stardewvalley/users/79440738).
+All releases can be found on my [Nexus page](https://www.nexusmods.com/stardewvalley/users/79440738), [ModDrop](https://www.moddrop.com/stardew-valley/profile/251772/mods) page, and here on GitHub.
 That is the only *official* place to find them.

 This mod currently does two very simple things: